 Plot area commonly known as site area is a piece of land enclosed by definite boundaries.
 The mean horizontal distance between the front and rear site boundaries is known as depth of the plot area.

-Built Up Area Or Plinth Area:
+What Is Built Up Area Or Plinth Area?

 Built up area is the total covered area measured at the floor level of the basement or of any storey.
 That means the area covered by a typical building or flat.
-It is also known as plinth area.
+It is also known as the plinth area.

 Areas included in built-up area: